tqtcse/Simple-BitTorent-In-Computer-Network/README.md

 # How To Run
 1. The first computer is used as a tracker.
 When run this command, we can see the ip of the http tracker.
 `python app.py`
 2. The second computer run as a peer.
-When run this command, we will se a menu of command that the app provide.
+When run this command, we will see the menu that cotains list of command the app provide.
+Run the command that the peer want to use
 `python peer.py`
 # User Command Line Interface
 ![Interface](https://github.com/user-attachments/assets/29383344-e54c-4d29-b1fd-2bdcbaa83274)